j-grosse/PrioKitty-App/README.md

-first version of my PrioKitty Web App a purring dubtechno Tasklist with Pomodoro timer ;)
+the first version of my PrioKitty Web App - a purring dubtechno Tasklist with Pomodoro timer ;)